Internet for the occasionally online

 4 Offline software manuals

-devdocs.io is an excellent offline cache of API docs that works in your browser.
+devdocs.io is an excellent offline cache of API docs that works in our browser.

-Even more comprehensive are the specialized apps Dash (macOS, US$25) and Zeal (Linux, Windows, open source).
+Even more comprehensive are the specialised apps Dash (macOS, US$25) and Zeal (Linux, Windows, open-source).

 5 Offline news

-I can’t tell if Fallback is a viable project or an art project designed to make a point.
-Filip Visnjic’s review gives an overview: it caches internet news in case a nation that’s monitoring net activity imposes an internet shutdown on a restive population.
+I can’t tell whether Fallback is a viable project or an art project designed to make a point.
+Filip Visnjic’s review gives an overview: it caches online news in case a government monitoring internet activity imposes an internet shutdown on a restive population.

 Fallback is triggered by powerful forecasting algorithms providing a backup right when it is needed.
 “We constantly monitor the probability of Internet shutdowns worldwide” — Quifan tells CAN.
 The prediction is done by trend analysis of the appearance frequency of certain keywords in the online world.